 Most people have no idea what accomplishments like Lance’s require: the hours of training, the dedication, the mindset and the psychology behind being the best.
 For some board of flabby officials to strip him of all of his awards is just crazy.
 It makes you think: If we, as a society and as a species, are constantly striving to become better, smarter and live longer, then why are steroids so bad?

 Liquor and tobacco will kill you, and of course they’re legal.
 But steroids, growth hormones, and enhancement chemicals that have the potential to help you live better and longer are illegal, just like cocaine and heroin.
 That needs to be changed soon if we want to continue to push the human body to its physical limits.

-My bottom line, and I think most people’s bottom line if they really think about it, is this: If something enhances athletes’ performances, it also makes their sport better and more entertaining.
-And without the fans—who at the end of the day just want to be entertained—all sports are nothing.
+My bottom line, and I think most people’s bottom line, if they really think about it, is this: If something enhances athletes’ performances, it also makes their sport better and more entertaining.
+And without the fan – who, at the end of the day, just want to be entertained – all sports are nothing.
 Fans deserve to see records being broken and human beings pushing themselves beyond their limits.

 Regardless of steroids, what it comes down to is what kind of engine a player has inside.
-So if you start with a 500-horsepower engine, maybe you’ll get an extra 50 or 100 horsepower by using high-octane fuel.
-If you drink liquor, eat improperly, and use recreational drugs you’re engine is going to sputter and overheat easily.
-If you eat right, workout hard, and take the right amount of supplements and additives to maximize your engine’s performance then you’re going to tear ass down the highway, and in my opinion that’s exactly what professional athletes should be allowed to do.
+So, if you start with a 500-horsepower engine, maybe you’ll get an extra 50 or 100 horsepower by using high-octane fuel.
+If you drink liquor, eat improperly and use recreational drugs, your engine is going to sputter and overheat easily.
+If you eat right, workout hard and take the right amount of supplements and additives to maximize your engine’s performance, then you’re going to tear ass down the highway and, in my opinion, that’s exactly what professional athletes should be allowed to do.